-DSV supports Danish Red Cross’ international projects in Malawi and Togo.
-The support goes toward enhancing the living conditions for poor or vulnerable families by training the locals in a variety of activities that help enhance living conditions and ensure access to fundamental necessities.
+DSV supports Danish Red Cross’ international projects.
+The support goes toward enhancing the living conditions for poor or vulnerable families and ensuring access to fundamental necessities.

 Building resilient communities in Malawi